pocomane/MiSTer_misc/README.md

 The features of the script are:

 - It is very simple: you can read and fully understand it in minutes
+- The packages are distributed as github repository (the release pages must be formatted in specific way)
 - It automatically creates wrapper scripts to recall package functionality
 - It keeps the filesystem clean: all the software is installed the `/media/fat/misc` folder
-- Each package have a contained repository on github
-- The packages are distributed by github Release pages
-- It supports multiple, simple packages formats

-Work in progress : TODO : automatic boot script ?
+- TODO : automatic boot script ???

 # Installation